LordNoteworthy/software-engineering-notes/effective-cpp/README.md

   ```

 📆 Things to Remember
 - Names in derived classes hide names in base classes.
 Under public inheritance, this is never desirable.
 - To make hidden names visible again, employ using declarations or forwarding functions.

+### Item 34: Differentiate between inheritance of interface and inheritance of implementation

+- When you define a **pure** virtual function `draw()`, you're basically saying: you **must** provide a **draw** function, but I have no idea how you're going to implement it.
+- For simple **impure** virtual function, the narrative changes a bit: you’ve got to support an `draw` function,
+but if you don’t want to write your own, you can fall back on the **default** version.
+However, it turns out that it can be **dangerous** to allow simple virtual functions to specify both a function interface and a default implementation.
+  - For example, `Airplane::fly` is declared virtual, the default flying behavior is provided as the body
+of `Airplane::fly`, which both *ModelA* and *ModelB* inherit.
+  - Now assumes we introduced a new *ModelC* which requires to be flown differently.
+And programmers forget  to redefine the `fly` function : 🤦.
+  - Fortunately, it’s easy to offer default behavior to derived classes but **not give it to them** unless they ask for it.
+The trick is to sever the connection between the interface of the virtual function and its default implementation.
+Here’s one way to do it:
+    ```cpp
+    class Airplane {
+    public:
+      virtual void fly(const Airport& destination) = 0;
+      ...
+    protected:
+      void defaultFly(const Airport& destination);
+    };

+    void Airplane::defaultFly(const Airport& destination) {
+      // default code for flying an airplane to the given destination }
+    ```
+  - Some people object to the idea of having **separate** functions for providing interface and default implementation, such as `fly` and `defaultFly` above, because: it **pollutes** the class **namespace** with a proliferation of closely related function names.
+  - To solve this, we can take advantage of the fact that pure virtual functions must be redeclared in concrete derived classes, but they may also have implementations of their own.
+- With a **non-virtual** function, it specifies an *invariant over specialization*, because it identifies behavior that is **not** supposed to **change**, no matter how specialized a derived class becomes.
+- ⚠️ The first mistake is to declare **all functions non-virtual**.
+That leaves no room for **specialization** in derived classes; non-virtual destructors are particularly problematic.
+- ⚠️ The other common problem is to declare **all member functions virtual**.
+It serves no one to pretend
+that your class can be all things to all people if they’ll just take the time to redefine all your functions 🤷.

+📆 Things to Remember
+- Inheritance of **interface** is different from inheritance of **implementation**.
+Under public inheritance, derived classes always inherit base class interfaces.
+- **Pure** virtual functions specify inheritance of **interface only**.
+- **Simple** (impure) virtual functions specify inheritance of **interface** plus inheritance of a **default implementation**.
+- **Non-virtual** functions specify inheritance of **interface** plus inheritance of a **mandatory implementation**.